-Aim/outcome: To identify an area in the school that the student feels
+Aim / outcome: To identify an area in the school that the student feels unsafe and to explore what can be done about this.

-Ask students to select an area where they feel less safe and take a picture of it and mark it using arrows and comments saying why they feel less safe here and what would make them feel safer.
+• Ask students to select an area where they feel less safe and take a picture of it and mark it using arrows and comments saying why they feel less safe here and what would make them feel safer.

-Collect pictures taken on the iPad and then choose a few of the pictures and discuss with students why the areas are unsafe and any suggestions they can make those areas safer.
+• Collect pictures taken on the iPad and then choose a few of the pictures and discuss with students why the areas are unsafe and any suggestions they can make those areas safer.